THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Explain to your kids that their favorite may be having a vacation.
 This will help soften the blow if Goofy can’t make it.

 Always remember to take an autograph book with you.
 It is a lot of fun collecting character autographs.

 Each of the Disneyland character breakfast locations will have a Disney photographer in the restaurant.
 The only one which doesn’t is Storyteller’s Cafe.
 It’s a nice touch because you can get some great photos.

 However, if you want to save money it is perfectly fine to decline to buy the photos.
 Always take your own camera or take photos on your phone.
 You will want to remember the experience!

 How much does Disneyland Character Breakfast cost?
 That depends upon the particular Disneyland restaurant that you choose.
 In our guide, we will let you know how much each of the Disneyland Character Breakfasts cost.

 All prices are correct in November 2019.
 The costs quoted do not include tax or tip.
 Disneyland Annual Pass discounts are available.

 Mickey’s Tales of Adventure Breakfast is held every day at Storytellers Cafe in Disney’s Grand Californian Hotel.
 For years this venue was Chip and Dale’s home with no Mickey in sight.
 However, this character experience was re-imagined in 2018 to feature Mickey and Friends.

-You can expect to see Mickey and Minnie Mouse, Pluto, Chip and Dale.
-One of the things which I really like about this character experience is the cute adventure outfits which Mickey and Minnie wear.
+You can expect to see Mickey and Minnie Mouse, Pluto, Chip, and Dale.
+One of the things which I really like about this character experience is the cute adventure outfits that Mickey and Minnie wear.
 Just can’t get over how cute the shoes are!